Stocks vs Bonds

 Bonds react directly to changes in yields because their future cash flows are fixed in nominal terms.
 When yields rise, existing bond prices usually fall because those fixed payments are discounted more heavily.
 The longer the maturity or the lower the coupon, the more rate-sensitive the bond tends to be.

 Stocks also respond to rate changes, but less mechanically.
-Higher rates can reduce the present value of future earnings, raise financing costs, and compress valuation multiples.
-The effect is strongest when a stock’s valuation depends heavily on profits expected far in the future.
+A higher risk-free rate can reduce the present value of future earnings, raise financing costs, and compress valuation multiples.
+The effect is often strongest when a stock’s valuation depends heavily on profits expected far in the future.

 Stocks usually benefit more directly from improving growth because stronger demand can lift earnings, margins, and business confidence.
 That link is not automatic, but equity is structurally tied to expansion in enterprise value.